Oklahoma City Fraud Defense Attorney: Adam R. Banner P.C.

 • Any other act or omission intended to deceive another.

 The penalties for fraud in Oklahoma generally relate to the amount of money or property that is procured as a result of the fraudulent activity.
-Usually, if a Defendant is convicted of defrauding the victim of $500.00 or less, he or she will only receive a misdemeanor conviction and face up to one year in jail.
+I a Defendant is convicted of defrauding the victim of $500.00 or less, he or she will only receive a misdemeanor conviction and face up to one year in jail.
 Usually, if the amount is greater than $1,000.00, the conviction most likely will be a felony (depending on the specific crime committed), and the defendant could face multiple years in prison, not to mention felony conviction consequences.
 Often times a condition of conviction of fraud will be that the Defendant must pay restitution to the victim.

 Obtaining Property by False Pretense